akmur/alex-11ty/posts/2014-04-02-camtasia-alternative-for-linux.md

 &nbsp;

 Now you can move this window in the proper position on your screen, and start recording your screencast using Kazam.
-Before starting, you might want to select the encoder type (MP4 or WebM) and select the region to be recorded through the button &#8220;Record Region&#8221; so that you don&#8217;t end up recording unnecessary screen regions.
+Before starting, you might want to select the encoder type (MP4 or WebM) and select the region to be recorded through the button &#8220;Record Region&#8221; so that you don't end up recording unnecessary screen regions.

 <img class="alignnone size-full wp-image-822" src="https://muraro.xyz/wp/wp-content/uploads/2017/01/kazam-screencaster_00911.jpeg" alt="Kazam-Screencaster_0091.jpeg" width="711" height="304" srcset="https://vccw.test/wp-content/uploads/2017/01/kazam-screencaster_00911.jpeg 711w, https://vccw.test/wp-content/uploads/2017/01/kazam-screencaster_00911-300x128.jpeg 300w" sizes="(max-width: 711px) 100vw, 711px" />